moebiusmania/mmtype-ghost/README.md

 You can open **options.example.js** in the assets folder to take a look at how to edit the options file.

 ### How to develop

+> I strongly suggest to use [Yarn](https://yarnpkg.com/) as package manager and task runner, it's faster and cleaner, however you can normally use NPM with the same commands.

+You **must** have the [SASS cli](http://sass-lang.com/install) installed on your machine to develop on this theme.

-There are two main Gulp actions for development, but first you have to install all the needed packages.
-Open the terminal on theme folder and type the command
+There are two main tasks for development, but first you have to open the terminal on theme folder and type the command

-    bower install

-to install frontend dependencies, and install the Gulp plugins with the command

-    npm install
+    yarn

-You can use the default task
+to install all the dependencies, then you can use the default task

-    gulp
+    yarn start

 To watch all the .scss files in the assets/scss and compile them on save to plain css and concat + minify in the styles.min.css file.
 Running

-    gulp build
+    yarn run build

 recompiles all the files like the default task and copy the fonts folder from the Fontawesome package inside the assets folder, this is good if you need to re-deploy the theme to a server after development changes.

-I strongly suggests this content file if you need to the development on any Ghost Theme.

 ### Credits
 Theme designed and developed by [Salvatore Laisa](http://www.salvatorelaisa.me/) (aka [Moebiusmania](https://github.com/moebiusmania/)).